Search

 Harvest Tips:

-Harvest tomatoes when they are fully mature using a garden scissor so you don't damage the plant.
+Harvest tomatoes when fully mature using garden scissors to avoid damaging the plant.
 Pick them as they mature to encourage new fruit to form.
 Remove any decayed tomatoes from the plant.

 Tomato